Azure/AzureStack-Tools/README.md

 # Azure Stack Technical Preview Version

-These tools are meant for use with **Azure Stack Technical Preview 3 Refresh**.
-Azure Stack Technical Preview 3 (March build) users can still use the tools in the [TP3.N](https://github.com/Azure/AzureStack-Tools/tree/TP3.N).
+These tools are meant for use with **Azure Stack Development Kit**.
+Azure Stack Technical Preview 3 Refresh users can still use the tools in the [TP3-Refresh](https://github.com/Azure/AzureStack-Tools/tree/TP3-Refresh).

-A few notes for this release:

-- Default ARM endpoints have changed in this release.
-- Tools have been updated to include an EnvironmentName parameter.
-- Make sure to use the the Net35 parameter when uploading a Server 2016 image for use with deploying the PaaS services

 ## Tools for using Azure and Azure Stack